 Is Wales the castle capital of the world?
 This is a little known fact; Wales has more castles than any other country in Europe!
 Wales’ history has left a landscape scattered with Iron Age hill forts, Roman ruins and castles from Medieval Welsh Princes and English Kings.
 With over 500 castles, wherever you go on holiday in Wales, you won’t be too far from a historic castle.
 If you don’t have time to visit every single one, here are five interesting castles to visit.
 A Conwy Castle, North Wales Conwy Castle at Night, North Wales by Fred Selby Conwy Castle and town walls are amongst the ﬁnest surviving medieval fortiﬁcations to be seen anywhere in Britain.
 No wonder, they are a World Heritage site.
 It’s hard to believe that they were built at breakneck speed in four short building seasons between 1283 and 1287.
 Climb the towers and turrets and follow the Time Detectives Trail to find out how the Welsh captured the castle in the 15th century.
 B Denbigh Castle, North Wales Denbigh Castle, North Wales Borderlands by vanessajayne Denbigh Castle’s triple-towered great gatehouse is the gatehouse to end all gatehouses.
 Despite the best efforts of parliamentarian troops to bring down the walls in 1660 after the Civil War, there’s still a lot to see.
 Explore the mysterious sally port where people could creep in and out of the castle without being spotted, spot the difference between the round towers and polygonal towers built in two separate phases around 1282 and 1295, and drop into the new visitor centre for a break.
 Raglan Castle South Wales Raglan Castle Gatehouse, Vale of Usk Raglan Castle was one of the last medieval castles to be built in England and Wales — still formidable, although designed with comfort and luxury in mind.
 Climb the Great Tower on its moated island and explore the newly restored undercroft beneath the castle.
 This cellar housed some of the finest wines in Europe, served at the high table to impress guests.
 In keeping with Raglan’s reputation for entertainment, the castle regularly plays host to poetry, plays, singing and dancing.
 D Kidwelly Castle, West Wales Kidwelly Castle, Carmarthenshire Kidwelly is everything a castle should be — steep earthworks, high towers, tall walls and a great gatehouse that took at least a century to complete.
 Peel back the centuries to the earliest earth-and-timber castle built by the Normans.
 You can trace its half- moon shape by walking along the stonewalls built almost 100 years later.
 Don’t leave without exploring the great gatehouse or the beautiful little chapel overlooking the river.
 Plus check out Sculpture Cymru’s exhibition, on until September.
 E Caerphilly Castle, South Wales Caerphilly Castle, South Wales Valleys This is a big castle, the biggest in Wales.
 It’s almost complete and it’s surrounded by a series of moats and watery islands.
 Climb to the rooftop of the massive east gatehouse.
 From here you can see the rings of stone and water defences that made Caerphilly so strong.
 Explore the dark passage known as the Braose Gallery and look out for the south- east tower — which out leans Pisa’s famous tower.
 And don’t forget the mighty siege engines and special firing events.
 Enjoy this?
 Share it with friends Related items Alternative Fathers Day Gentleman’s relish…!
 For papas with panache, check out these totally hip Father’s Day ideas.
 Wales on Film Wales has been host to hundreds of films.
 Here are some of those scene-stealing performances.
 Marc Evans’ Wales The director of Visit Wales’ TV advertising campaign for 2014 tells us what’s special about Wales.
 Behind the scenes Get a closer look at the inspiring locations that helped create the latest Visit Wales TV Campaign.
 Great Welsh castles Wales is one of the world's greatest countries for castles - prepare to be dazzled.
 10 romantic ruins Discover abbeys and castles that inspired JMW Turner, William Wordsworth and Dylan Thomas.
+Quirky heritage sites Wales has masses of eccentric attractions.
+We’ve an odd feeling you’re going to like them.
 Active service Here are some adventure activities in Wales to put colour in your cheeks.
 South Wales history The Big Bang, castles built on shifting sands, the rise of industry and the call of the collieries.
-It’s a living thing Children can make history at one of our brilliant living history museums.